harinees-pieq/EmployeeAttendanceManagementAPI/README.md

 ## EmployeeData.kt

 It holds structure and it is used in EmployeeDao for mapTo, in EmployeeService class to structure data and also in the EmployeeResource file.

+## AttendanceResource.kt

+It has endpoints to get all attendance, get one by ID, check in, check out, report summary using AttendanceService class for logic and returns proper response.

+## AttendanceService.kt

+It has logic, validations for managing attendance and it uses dao.

+## AttendanceDao.kt

+It uses jdbi to perform db operations like list all attendance, finding attendance by id, handling check in and check out, delete records when employee is deleted and generate reports.

+## AttendanceData.kt

+It holds structure and it is used in AttendanceDao, AttendanceService, AttendanceResource.

+Similary we have few data classes like AttendanceSummary, CheckInRequest, CheckOutRequest, ReportRequest as models.